tahora-23/Unseen_causes_of_depression/README.md

 ## The unseen causes of depression

 ### Members of the group:
-- Ivaana: data cleaning, visualization, concept and business eye.
+- Ivanna: data cleaning, visualization, concept and business eye.
 - Taho: data cleaning, machine learning, concept and humanitarian prespective.
 - Valentina: data cleaning, machine learning, concept and development view.